matloff/TidyverseSkeptic/README.md

 A fundamental problem, from my point of view, is that the RStudio people are not primarily statisticians.
-Their focus is on developing software, which they do quite well, but they are not the types who sit around debating, for example, the propriety of p-values.
-Statistics is not foremost on their radar screens, and I think this sad gap between Tidy and statistics is a result.
+Their focus is on developing software, primarily for data wrangling and graphics.
+They do this quite well, but they are not the types who sit around debating, for example, the propriety of p-values.
+Statistics is not foremost on their radar screens, and this sad gap between Tidy and statistics is a result.

 ## Case study:  tapply() (II)